jhpyle/docassemble/_docs/development.md

 development, which breaks down the silos of "operations" engineers and "development" engineers.
-Your non-technical people who know the subject matter of your interview may not think of themselves as "engineers," but they similar in many ways to the "operations" side of [DevOps].
+Your non-technical people who know the subject matter of your interview may not think of themselves as "engineers," but they are similar in many ways to the "operations" side of [DevOps].

 You can involve a non-technical person on the team who knows how to communicate in writing with succinct phrases, who knows when the text